-- These jobs are open to any student who is enrolled in at least 12 units at Foothill College (6 units if you are a CalWorks student) and who meets the academic eligibility requirements (see below).
+District-funded student jobs are open to any student who is enrolled in at least 12 units at Foothill College and who meets the academic eligibility requirements (see below).

-- These jobs are only open to those who have submitted a FAFSA for financial aid and have a Pell Grant award, a Federal Direct Student Loan offer, or a “work-study job option” message in their financial aid award letter for the academic year in which they will work.
+FWS jobs are only open to students who have submitted a FAFSA for financial aid and have a Pell Grant award, a Federal Direct Student Loan offer, or a “work-study job option” message in their financial aid award letter for the academic year in which they will work.

-- You must be enrolled in at least 6 units at Foothill College to apply.
+You must be enrolled in at least 6 units at Foothill College to apply.
+(This includes summer quarter.)